banner

 The Rule of Law and the American Legal System

 Read: Course outline and syllabus; Trager textbook, Ch.
-1; Jefferson on religious freedom; New York Times article on indictments of Trump by DOJ
+1; Jefferson on religious freedom

 >Meet USSC justice Sonia Sotomayor